Integrity@WERQ. Our major survey of your staff, managers and systems.

 The main instrument for this measurement is an online survey, Griffith University’s Workplace Experiences & Relationships Questionnaire (hence, WERQ).

-WERQ is now OPEN and involves a confidential survey for everyone in the organisation.
-Its matching versions gather all the key perspectives for judging what is really going on – from senior and frontline managers, employees and other workers including volunteers, people working in governance roles, and where relevant, non-executive directors and other members of oversight boards, commissions or councils.
+WERQ involved a confidential survey for everyone in the organisation.
+Its matching versions gathered all the key perspectives for judging what is really going on – from senior and frontline managers, employees and other workers including volunteers, people working in governance roles, and where relevant, non-executive directors and other members of oversight boards, commissions or councils.

 What does it provide?